 I would like to think that most hospital administrations across the province strive to make reasonable and correct decisions – and some of them do.
 But the lack of procedural safeguards, in the Public Hospitals Act, for physicians (resulting from a lack of legislated accountability for a chief of staff) can create an unjust culture for the physicians who work in public hospitals.

 A proposal would be that we start by acknowledging that chiefs of staff have enormous power.
-Such power in a public hospital ought to be accounted for in the Public Hospitals Act by providing that chiefs of staff be elected by the physicians in the hospital.
-This may increase a chief’s accountability to the physicians whose lives they affect, and increase objectivity and independence between the chief of staff and the board.
+Such power in a public hospital ought to be accounted for in the Public Hospitals Act, by way of a procedural safeguard for physicians who are the subject of unreasonable decision making by chiefs of staff.

 The lack of procedural safeguards for physicians, and the arbitrary, disproportionate, and overbroad decision-making that they are often subjected to, is a problem.
 Legislating accountability and increasing transparency of hospital hearings seems like a good place to start.